-- Review of BMP: The website was updated through out the year to help keep the residents up to date on changes.
-New documents were added along with links to group educational information with the local Planning District Committee.
-Staff is looking into adding education for where to donate and provide contactless recycling and donations. - Program Plan Revisions: Program Plan revisions were not necessary at this time, website was updated.
+• Review of BMP: The website was updated through out the year to help keep the residents up to date on changes.
+Information for the Landfill and other disposal facilities was rearranged for better findability on the website along with links update.
+Staff is working on a new reporting tool for the website.

+• Program Plan Revisions: Program Plan revisions were not necessary at this time, website was updated.
+Easy to fine IDDE submittal added.